Thank you to the 2022 Buyers on a Successful Sale!

 Please remember, bidding helps increase the sale price of the animal, regardless if you ultimately purchase the animal, which helps the 4-H and FFA youth realize a profit on their market animal project.

-A buyer has two options for the purchased animal:
+A buyer has two options for their purchased animal:

 WHAT TO EXPECT AFTER A WINNING BID

-Following a buyer’s successful bid for an animal, a CCJLA representative will deliver a sale form directly to the buyer.
+Following a buyer’s successful bid for an animal, a CCJLA representative will deliver an invoice directly to the buyer.
 It is appreciated if buyers can remain in the same general location so that they can be easily located by the representative.
 The form will include options for the buyer to select so that the auction can accurately record the purchase and intended use.
 The form will include:

 Animal Identification (sale number and ear tag number), weight, price per pound bid and amount due.

 Resale or Personal Use or Live Pickup Option